aarav-malik/ArenaLink/readme.md

 - SwiftUI
 - UIKit
 - SceneKit
+- AVKit
+- AVFoundation
+- MobileCoreServicees

 ## Installation
 1. Clone the repository.
 2. Open the project in Xcode.
-3. Run the app on a simulator or on a connected device.
+3. Run the app on an iPhone 12/13/14 simulator or on a connected device.

 ## Usage
 1. Launch the app.